joaoflavioufmg/BR-FR-FI-3hc/README.md

 Health Systems. doi:10.1080/20476965.2025.2570686
 ```

-## License

-[Specify license information]

 ## Contact

-For questions about the methodology, implementation, or applications to other countries, please contact [research team contact information].
+For questions about the methodology, implementation, or applications to other countries, please contact joao.flavio@dep.ufmg.br.

 ---